chipsalliance/firrtl-spec/spec.md

 internally, as described in this section.

-Input probe references are allowed on internal modules, but they should be used with care because they make it possible to express invalid reference paths.
+Input probe references are allowed on internal modules, but they should be used with care because they make it possible to express invalid or multiple reference paths.
+When probe references are used to access the underlying data (e.g., with a `read`{.firrtl} or `force`{.firrtl}), they must target a statically known element at or below the point of that use, in all contexts.
-When probe references are used to access the underlying data (e.g., with a `read`{.firrtl} or `force`{.firrtl}), they must target a statically known element at or below the point of that use.
 Support for other scenarios are allowed as determined by the implementation.

 Input references are not allowed on public-facing modules: e.g., the top module and external modules.